d-plaindoux/celma/README.md

 ## V0

-In V0, transpilation is a direct style generation of Parsec without any optimisations.
+In V0, transpilation is a direct style of generation of Parsec without any optimisations.
 To this end, the `AST` is translated directly into a parser using the `core` library. cf. [celma parser in direct style](https://github.com/d-plaindoux/celma/blob/master/lang/v0/parser/src/parser.rs).